yungxramoz/tabletop-gather/apps/backend/README.md

 ## Development

-During development it is recommended to use the profile `local`.
-In IntelliJ `--spring.config.additional-location=classpath:application.local.yml --spring.profiles.active=local` can be added in the Run Configuration after enabling this property in "Modify options".
-Create your own `application-local.yml` file to override settings for development.
+During development it is recommended to use the profile `development`.
+In IntelliJ `--spring.config.additional-location=classpath:application-development.yml --spring.profiles.active=development` can be added in the Run Configuration after enabling this property in "Modify options".
+Create your own `application-development.yml` file to override settings for development.

 Lombok must be supported by your IDE.
 For IntelliJ install the Lombok plugin and enable annotation processing - [learn more](https://bootify.io/next-steps/spring-boot-with-lombok.html).